 While time-consuming, creating your own font design from scratch can be extremely rewarding.
 Taking the time to hand-craft a font will give you an original asset to use in your work, sure, but it will also give you a whole new understanding of typography design.
 (You can even make some cash off it if you’ve crafted some truly beautiful typography—it could turn into a nice little freelance design job!)

 Often when we design, a change in perspective can help us notice tiny imperfections that can mar the work.
 Artists do this all the time with sketching, and it proves just as powerful a trick when laying out typographic elements.
 So just flip things around!
 Take your text and flip it horizontally or vertically, and you’ll soon find that you can notice little inconsistencies in spacing you otherwise would have totally missed.
 This can really lend a hand in tightening your typeset and pulling that little bit of extra impact from a font and improve your work as a bonus consequence.

 Don’t Forget to Add All This Typography to Your Online Portfolio!

 These tips should go a long way to turning your text into truly great typography and attract new clients to your digital doorstep.
-Don’t forget to add your completed art to your online portfolio!
+Don’t forget to add your completed art to your online portfolio website!

 If you don’t currently have one, you can use a website builder to create one in just a few minutes.
 Pick an online portfolio that has plenty of designer-friendly features, including clean, modern templates and client proofing (along with cool typography, of course).

 We can’t wait to see what beautiful typography you conjure up!